-Physical distancing
+■ NEW > Physical distancing

-Ensuring workers maintain 2-metre (2m) separation insofar as possible while working, when using toilets, canteens, drying rooms, etc. Also, to promote physical distancing when travelling to and from work (public transport, vans etc), and in their daily lives, in order to limit exposure.
+Ensuring workers maintain social distancing insofar as possible while working, when using toilets, canteens, drying rooms, etc. Also, to promote physical distancing when travelling to and from work (public transport, vans etc), and in their daily lives, in order to limit exposure.
+A risk assessment should be completed in all instances where workers will be completing tasks in an enclosed space.

-• Cough etiquette/Respiratory hygiene
+Cough etiquette/Respiratory hygiene